Aberlady, Gullane and North Berwick Railway: Formation

 The practical benefit of the line was simply to connect some minor villages to the railway, and when subscriptions for shares were sought, it proved very difficult to generate financial commitment.
-Indeed, four years after the passage of the act, the company was still unable to pay the expenses to witnesses at the Parliamentary hearings.
+Indeed, four years after the passage of the act of Parliament, the company was still unable to pay the expenses to witnesses at the parliamentary hearings.
 Preference shares were issued and finally by September 1898 sufficient capital had been acquired to finish the line.
 A contract for construction had been let in 1896.

 Opening

 The construction was completed, between Spittal (where the junction was named Aberlady Junction, a mile and a half east of Longniddry) and Gullane, and the line opened on 1 April 1898.
 The signalling on the single line branch was by the Tyers electric tablet system.
 The train service was lavish, at nine passenger trains each way daily, with additional trains on summer Saturdays.